Saarlouis is a city shaped by its strategic origins,

 different websites

-Saarlouis.de (official portal)
+Saarlouis.de (city admin portal)

 Visit Deutschland.com (hopefully soon)